 Required Liability Waiver

-Participants will be required to complete a liability waiver, which can be downloaded from the 'Itinerary' tab of this page.
+Participants will be required to complete a liability waiver, which can be downloaded from the 'Documents' tab of this page.
 If you're sending your registration form through regular mail, please also print and send the completed waiver with your check.
 You can also bring the completed waiver with you to check-in.
 We will also have blank waivers onsite for paddlers to complete.

 Paddle Florida Policies